Pathoschild/smapi-mod-dump/source/Prismatic Pride/promo/README-moddrop.md

 ----

-![[icon]](https://www.kdau.com/PrismaticPride/icon.png) Let’s see your true colors shining through!
-With this mod, you can deck your Stardew Valley farmer out in a full set of prismatic clothing, then choose from a variety of pride flags to rotate through the colors of.
+![[icon]](https://www.kdau.com/PrismaticPride/icon.png) Change prismatic items to rotate through the colors of the pride flag of your choice, then deck your farmer out in a wider selection of prismatic clothing to show it off.
+Let’s see your true colors shining through!

 ## ![Compatibility](https://www.kdau.com/headers/compatibility.png)